 Separately from port connectivity, the Exchange notes that Users will need to establish physical connections to the Nasdaq Bond Exchange, as set forth in General 8 of the Nasdaq Rules.
 To the extent that a User already purchases physical connectivity to the Nasdaq Stock Exchange, that purchase will also provide for the User to connect to the Nasdaq Bond Exchange, such that the User will incur no additional fee for the new connection.
+New Users that do not already purchase physical connectivity to Nasdaq will need to do so, pursuant to General 8 of the Nasdaq Rules.

-^{46 17} CFR 240.17a-3 and 240.17a-4.
+CFR 240.17a-3 and 240.17a-4.

-it does with Nasdaq's equities trading, MarketWatch will monitor trading on the Nasdaq Bond Exchange market on a real-time basis to identify unusual trading patterns and determine whether particular trading activity requires further regulatory investigation.
+In particular, MarketWatch will perform real-time surveillance of the Nasdaq Bond Exchange for the purpose of maintaining a fair and orderly market at all times.
+As it does with Nasdaq's equities trading, MarketWatch will monitor trading on the Nasdaq Bond Exchange market on a real-time basis to identify unusual trading patterns and determine whether particular trading activity requires further regulatory investigation.
 In addition, Nasdaq Regulation will oversee the process for determining and implementing trade halts and identifying and responding to unusual market conditions.